ietf-wg-cellar/ebml-specification/specification.markdown

 Range        | -
 Default      | 1
 Type         | Unsigned Integer
 Description  | The minimum DocType version an interpreter has to support to read this EBML Document.
+The DocTypeReadVersion MUST be less than or equal to DocTypeVersion.

 ## Global elements (used everywhere in the format)